hawkeyesec/scanner-cli/README.md

 I really, really do welcome people writing new modules so please check out [lib/modules/example-shell/index.js](lib/modules/example-shell/index.js) as an example of how simple it is, and send me a pull request.

 ### Current Limitations
- - Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch, personally I use this manually checking over code bases I have inherited.
+ - Entropy is disabled by default because it can return a lot of results, which are mostly misses, to run it please use the `-m entropy` switch.
+Personally I use this manually checking over code bases I have inherited.
  - We only look inside the contents of files up to 20kb, I plan to add configuration options in the future to allow you to change this.

 ## Running Hawkeye